OWLS

 Surnia ulula

 • As true nomads, Northern Hawk Owls wander the planet’s northern latitudes in search of food.
 They may settle in response to local prey availability, breeding should they find a mate and suitable nest feature.
 As they do not necessarily occupy territories year-round as many other owls do, they are famously difficult to locate with any consistency.
-If you’re lucky to cross paths with one however, their striking appearance, aggressive falcon-like flight, and ambivalence towards humans is likely to result in a very memorable encounter.
+If you’re lucky to cross paths with one however, their striking appearance, aggressive falcon-like flight, and indifference towards humans is likely to result in a very memorable encounter.

 Though Northern Hawk Owls are one of the least-studied birds in North America, what’s become increasingly clear through more specified research, is their disproportionate use of recently burnt forest.
 Greater availability of cavities in trees injured by fire, flourishing small rodent populations, and an open landscape better suited to hunting create excellent conditions for these birds to raise young.